 The input/output, aka I/O Panel, is Voltage’s "mission control."
 Here you’ll route audio signals, virtual control voltages, and MIDI to and from your computer, audio hardware, and DAW software.
-Let’s go over its jacks and controls:
+It's also where the powerful patch Variations section and inbuilt WAV Recording section live.

-All output jacks in this area output a virtual control voltage or "CV" just like a hardware modular synthesizer.
+The standard round “mini” jacks send or receive virtual control voltages or "CV" just like a hardware modular synthesizer.
 These conform to the 1V/octave standard used in most analog synthesizers and can only transmit a single signal at any time.
+The Poly Sources section contains “poly jacks,” capable of transmitting up to 16 simultaneous signals; the five-pin jack in the MIDI section can transmit up to 16 channels of note and controller data, just like its hardware counterpart.

 Pitch- This is the pitch control voltage output.
 This usually is patched to an oscillator keyboard CV input, allowing oscillator pitch to track the keyboard in chromatic half-steps.